Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering

 \subsubsection{Modularity}

-Modularity\citep{newman2004finding} reflects the degree of connection between nodes.
-A perfect cluster partition result should make the connections within clusters close and the connections between clusters sparse.
-If the intra-cluster connection is strong and inter-cluster connection is weak.
-Then the Modularity indicator will be higher, indicating that the quality of community division is better.
+Modularity reflects the degree of connection between nodes\citep{newman2004finding}.
+A desirable cluster partition should demonstrate strong connections within clusters while minimizing connections between clusters.
+In this scenario, the value of Modularity would be significantly high, indicating that the quality of community division is better.

 The formula for Modularity is as follows: